Agent Evaluation and Benchmarking for Measuring What Matters

 - Pass rate: Fraction of tasks completed correctly

-- Pass@k: Probability of at least one success in $k$ attempts — computed as $\text{pass@k} = 1 - \frac{\binom{n-c}{k}}{\binom{n}{k}}$ where $n$ is total runs and $c$ is correct runs
+- Pass@k: Probability of at least one success in $k$ attempts, computed as $\text{pass@k} = 1 - \frac{\binom{n-c}{k}}{\binom{n}{k}}$ where $n$ is total runs and $c$ is correct runs

 Trajectory metrics:

-- Step efficiency: $\eta = \frac{\text{optimal steps}}{\text{actual steps}}$ — measures how much wasted work the agent does
+- Step efficiency: $\eta = \frac{\text{optimal steps}}{\text{actual steps}}$, measuring how much wasted work the agent does

 - Tool accuracy: Fraction of tool calls that were necessary and correctly parameterized